antonxy/rep-ros-i/rep-ixxxx.rst

 central registry of defined message identifiers, their structures and their semantics is essential.

-Identifiers are documented in the [#REP-I0004]_ (TODO: copy title).
+Identifiers are documented in *REP-I0004 - Assigned Message Identifiers for the Simple Message Protocol* [#REP-I0004]_.
 Message structures and their semantics are described in this document.

 This document provides the normative reference for all messages that are part of the *standard set*, and are thus supported by the generic